julien-jacob/wplingua/readme.txt

 == Frequently Asked Questions ==

-= What languages ​​are available for translation?=
+= What languages are available for translation?=
-For the moment the available languages ​​are:
+For the moment the available languages are:

 * English
 * French